-Of course you do - without using keywords, search engines would not know where to display your Products in search engine results.
+Of course, you do - without using keywords, search engines would not know where to display your Products in search engine results.
 However, how you use the keywords is essential - once you have a list of keywords to include in your Product Description, you need to write these in a way that feels natural for a customer to read.
-Badly written Product Descriptions where keywords have been forced in is obvious and off-putting and can make for a negative customer experience.
+Badly written Product Descriptions where keywords have been forced in are obvious and off-putting and can make for a negative customer experience.

-[tips] If you have a Google Ads account, use the Keyword Checker Tool to look for the keywords that fit your Products best. [/tips]
+[tips] If you have a Google Ads account, use the Keyword Checker Tool to look for the keywords that fit your products best. [/tips]

 Sell the dream!

 If it’s applicable to your Products, you need to sell the customers a dream.
 Although this does not work so well with industrial items, if a Product can be used in a commercial or domestic setting then the chances are that you can apply a ‘dream’ to it.
 Clothes shops use this tactic often, by describing the kind of occasions a specific garment can be worn for, which in turn encourages the customer to think that by purchasing that Product, they are one step closer to that dream lifestyle.
 The same tactic can be applied to many different Products with a little imagination; simply hint at a ‘dream’ or a luxury lifestyle to encourage your customer to purchase that Product.

 Always try and work the following aspects into your Product Descriptions:

 - Technical specifications;